More information on our UK animal welfare

 All of our pigs, including our Woodside Farms pigs, are reared to recognised farm assurance standards.
 We work with our global supply base to gather welfare outcome measurement data that ensures the welfare of the pigs in our supply chain is upheld.
 Data gathered includes mobility, body condition and behaviour.
 We do not source direct from livestock markets.
 All of our pig farms have four independent vet visits per year which encourages our farmers to work with their veterinary surgeon to ensure that the welfare of the pig is constantly monitored.
+We do not allow sows to be kept in stalls.
 Tail docking and teeth clipping must not be carried out routinely.
 The necessity of these practices must be regularly risk assessed, reviewed and reported in the quarterly veterinary report visit.

 Our finest* pork comes from dedicated outdoor reared and outdoor bred farms which are RSPCA assured.
 The sows are kept in free-range paddocks and are given plenty of room to root and explore their surroundings.

 Our Parma pigs come from farms in the Parma region of Italy.
 All of these pigs are free from tail docking and teeth clipping.